-1. Must meet all above requirements for Class E through A

-2. Must be able to demonstrate a high degree of proficiency as a judge and referee for forms competition and both styles of sparring competition

-3. Must have been a class A official for a minimum of five years

-4. Must officiate at a minimum of five Nationals Championships as a Class A official

-5. Must attend a yearly District/Regional Clinic and workshop

-6. Must request to be evaluated at the AAU National Championships when registering for the event

-7. Must pass written test by 95% and practical evaluation by 95%.
+- 1. Must meet all above requirements for Class E through A official - 2.
+Must be able to demonstrate a high degree of proficiency as a judge and referee for forms competition and both styles of sparring competition - 3.
+Must have been a class A official for a minimum of five years - 4.
+Must officiate at a minimum of five Nationals Championships as a Class A official - 5.
+Must attend a yearly District/Regional Clinic and workshop - 6.
+Must request to be evaluated at the AAU National Championships when registering for the event - 7.
+Must pass written test and practical evaluation by a 90% combined score.
 Candidate will be evaluated on performance as judge and referee for forms and both styles of sparring competition.
 To be eligible for evaluation, candidate must work the entire event

-8. Must work eight AAU licensed events per year (must be consecutive) in some official's capacity, for the required time-in-grade for AA upgrade
+8. Must work 40 AAU licensed events as an A official